Accelerated Massive Parallelism with Microsoft Visual C++

 Download the case studies and sample code for each chapter

+gravity.
 The code has implementations for simple and tiled C++ AMP kernels as well as an implementation that runs on more than one GPU.
 The accompanying CPU based sample also includes single and multi-core implementations of the same algorithm.
-The case study also
+The

 Cartoonizer case study demonstrates braided parallelism, using both the available cores on the CPU and any available GPU(s).
 It implements color simplification and edge detection algorithms using C++ AMP and orchestrates the processing

 of images using the